aishoot/Concurrent_Speakers_Counter/README.md

 * __Dataset__: [LibriCount, a dataset for speaker count estimation](https://zenodo.org/record/1216072#.WyS9AoozaUk)

 ## Follow-up Work
 I will work on speech separation for a long time.
-You can follow fork this repository if interested.
+You can fork this repository if interested and pay close attention to my recent study.